 By Melissa Brewer

 The months between the end of summer and the start of the hectic holiday season are ripe with opportunities to create wonderful memories with your friends and family.
 While the autumn weather gives you plenty of sunny days and the changing leaves create a beautiful backdrop, you can spend your weekends doing all of the things that make fall in upstate New York so special.
+In 2017, there were approximately 11.6 million youth participants (aged between six and 17 years) in fishing in the United States.

 There are plenty of important things to do before winter hits — especially when it comes to preparing your vehicle for the snowy roadways.
 On average, there’s a rear end collision on U.S. roads every eight seconds.
 And we’ve all seen how dangerous 490 can be during a snowstorm.